dominictarr/scuttlebutt/README.markdown

 ### Scuttlebutt#applyUpdate (update)

-Apply a given update to the subclasses model.
-If the subclass decides not to apply the update, then return false.
+Possibly apply a given update to the subclasses model. return true if the update was applied. (see scuttlebutt/model.js for an example of a subclass that does not apply every update)

-## Examples
+#### Examples

 ``` js